microbio-hackathon-2024/pathinder-client/README.md

 The website of Patinder is at https://microbioinfo-hackathon.loculus.org/.

 We use the [Loculus software](https://loculus.org) to build the website and backend.
 The config can be found at https://github.com/loculus-project/loculus/pull/2989.

+## TODO

+* Client to have a list of mirrored servers to query.
+* Client can fetch assemblies from all servers to compare them locally.
+* Client can upload profiles/assemblies to servers.
+* Automatic updating of the "public" server that has SRA/ENA data.
+* League table os user submissions
+*